ISO/TC 279: Scope and mission

-The scope of ISO/TC 279 is to standardize terminology, tools, methods and interactions between relevant parties to enable innovation in established organizations.

 Each published standard within the ISO 56000 series should remove lack of harmonization in the field of innovation management and allow the professionalisation of this function.
 Some of the standards developed in the 56000 series are strictly informational, best practice, they cannot be used as a certification basis.
 For innovating organizations, this series of standards can facilitate more successful collaboration, develop higher capability to innovate and bring visibility to the innovation function.

-The standard family is designed to support innovation in organisations whatever origin, type (public private), size (large, medium) etc. are.
 Nevertheless ISO 56002 on Innovation Management System does not address specific innovation management systems such as temporary organisations (for example: startup, consortium...) however, parts can be applicable to all types of organizations.

-The expected benefits of ISO 56000 series are listed below: